openstack/magnum/specs/container-networking-model.rst

    driver specific configurations should be removed from all top-level templates and instead be implemented in one or more template fragments.
-   As it relates to container networking, top-level templates should only expose the labels and generalized parameters such as libnetwork-driver.
+   As it relates to container networking, top-level templates should only expose the labels and generalized parameters such as network-driver.
    Heat templates, template definitions and definition entry points should be suited for composition, allowing for a range of supported labels.
 This document intends to follow the refactor-heat-templates blueprint[3] to